-Oklahoma Tribal Governments have paid the State a total of $1.123 billion in Exclusivity Fees since 2006.
+Oklahoma Tribal Governments have paid the State a total of more than $1.623 billion in Exclusivity Fees since 2006.

 In 2015 alone, Oklahoma Tribal Government Gaming Operations spent $363 million on capital improvements, creating an estimated 2,768 jobs and earnings of almost $124 million in the construction industry.

 Induced and indirect impact on employment in the State of Oklahoma, from both construction and operations, is estimated to equal 17,050 on-going jobs, giving a total employment impact of 48,942 jobs from annual operations and construction.
 Of this, 64 percent occurred in rural areas.